 Rather than metrics which are geared to linear process and hierarchy, delivering great CX should focus on playbooks: a blend of business process workflows, standard operating procedures and cultural values.
 These offer a much more flexible way of managing and evaluating the messy and human nature of CX.
 One characteristic of successful playbooks is a tendency to invert the traditional hierarchical approach to decision making and empower people on the front line to make decisions.
 The rationale for this “inverted pyramid” approach is that front line employees are usually closest to the action and have the necessary information to make the right “front line” decision.
 Companies with great CX playbooks include Spotify with its “limited blast radius” approach to innovation which empowers teams to experiment and fail but deploys a decoupled architecture to lower the cost and impact of failure.

 Meanwhile at Zappos, which is famed for outstanding customer service, customer service reps are trusted to make decisions on how to handle calls - they don’t follow a set script or refer complex decisions higher up.
 At my company, Futurice, everyone has the power to make good, transparent and fair decisions.
-To help support that, our 3 x 2 philosophy provides a framework for empowering decision-making at all levels in the company.
+To help support that, our 3 x 2 philosophy (now 4x2) provides a framework for empowering decision-making at all levels in the company.
 When moving towards a decision, a new project or an outsourcing task, we ask our people to consider three (3) times two (2) factors: how does the decision affect your colleagues, the customer and the numbers, now and in the future?